markchristopherbishop/testroom/readme.md

 - Temporary host or proxy of site while tests run
 - Automatic shut down of host or proxy when tests are complete
 - Automatic port allocation
-- Injection of test scripts into application while testing

 ## Commands